droonga/droonga.org/tutorial/1.1.0/add-replica/index.md

  * You must specify the host name (or the IP address) of the working machine via the `--receiver-host` option.

 Then the command automatically starts to synchronize all data of the cluster to the new replica node.
-After data is successfully synchronized, the node restarts and joins to the cluster automatically.
+After all data is successfully synchronized, the new node starts working as a replica in the cluster seamlessly.

-All nodes' `catalog.json` are also updated, and now, yes, the new node starts working as a replica in the cluster.
+With that, a new replica node has successfully joined to your Droonga cluster.
 You can confirm that they are working as a cluster, via the `system.status` command:

 ~~~